Xitoring/xitogent/README.md

 `--auto_update=false` Make sure to disable auto-update because **auto-update is not possible when you are using the non-binary version**.

 ### Find the Key
-In Xitoring App go to the Account page from the sidebar panel, In the right side of that page you can see the the API Access section there is a default API key generated for your account which is the one that is used in the default add server command in Servers page, you either can use that API key or you can create a new one and specify a expire date for it. using each one of those options is your choice.
+In Xitoring App go to the Account page from the sidebar panel, On the right side of that page you can see the API Access section there is a default API key generated for your account which is the one that is used in the default add server command in Servers page, you either can use that API key or you can create a new one and specify a expire date for it. using each one of those options is your choice.

 Below is an example of a complete register command where 4 modules, auto triggers, auto discovery are enabled and auto update is disabled: